syyunn/import-penetration-and-protection/README.md

   - PF models gets the fixed `n-window sized input` and then predict next `n+t` period of output (n,t are hyperparameters)
   - I'd let the model to see the n periods of trade volume data and then predict the count of certain product group mentioned in the federal register or not.
-  - To be ablation, we could check whether the introduction of addtional `lobbied` feature (whether the product is lobbied or not for that input period of time; retrieved from lobbyview) actually increase the prediction accuracy or not.
+  - To perform ablation, we could check whether the introduction of addtional `lobbied` feature (whether the product is lobbied or not for that input period of time; retrieved from lobbyview) actually increase the prediction accuracy or not.